bright/new-www/content/blog/the-ultimate-guide-to-healthtech-in-2024.md

 ### Techbio

 An emerging field at the intersection of technology and biology, focusing on using technological advancements to understand and engineer biological systems, often related to health and medicine.

+### Innovations that will drive healthcare

+Technology has the power to change the daily lives of patients and medical staff in countless ways.
+We've listed the technologies that every HealthTech startup and enterprise should (at least) consider implementing.

+If you want to know what’s especially hot in tech for healthcare in 2024, read [Top 7 Trends in HealthTech to Watch in 2024](/blog/top-trends-in-healthtech/)!